Divide over listing location slows Aramco IPO - WSJ

-June 14 Saudi Aramco's IPO-ARMO.SE planned 2018 public share offering is being slowed down by a divide between Saudi Arabia's ruling family and executives of the kingdom's state oil company over where to list its shares, the Wall Street Journal reported on Wednesday.
+June 14 (Reuters) - Saudi Aramco's (IPO-ARMO.SE) planned 2018 public share offering is being slowed down by a divide between Saudi Arabia's ruling family and executives of the kingdom's state oil company over where to list its shares, the Wall Street Journal reported on Wednesday.

 Aramco, formally known as Saudi Arabian Oil Co, was not immediately available for comment.